django/dsf-working-groups/active/website.md

 ### Delegated responsibilities:
+- Members propose, triage, analize, discuss and implement new features
 - Members triage the project’s issues and pull requests.
 - Member maintain and monitor the website including updating versions.
 - Mentor new contributors to the website.